zackforbing/ruby-submissions/1503/10_rales_engine.markdown

 Github: https://github.com/adfink/engine<br>
 Production: https://gentle-caverns-9232.herokuapp.com/

-"This is a satisfactory v1 of the Rales Engine API"

 * **Completion**: 3 - Project completes all requirements according to the spec harness
 * **Rails and ActiveRecord Style**: 3 - Project makes good use of ActiveRecord to fulfill Business Reqs, but
 * **Ruby Style and Code Quality**: 3 - Project uses idiomatic Ruby with a handful of larger methods or bloated controllers